 Port Freeport has become one of the most active ports in the nation.
 In December 2017, Forbes Magazine named Port Freeport among the fastest-growing U.S. ports for exports.
-Nationally, Port Freeport is ranked 10th in chemicals, 26th in containers and 23rd in total tonnage.
-More than 900 vessels per year call Port Freeport transporting approximately 17 million tons of freight to and from cargo ships.
-Vessel calls are forecasted to increase approximately 25 percent over the next four years from new business facilities being constructed and put into operation.
+Nationally, Port Freeport is ranked 6th in chemicals, 26th in containers and 17th in foreign waterborne tonnage.
+More than 1,030 vessels called Port Freeport in 2019 transporting 25 million tons of freight to and from cargo ships.
+Vessel calls are forecasted to increase with the completion of improvement projects.

-According to a study by the Texas A&M Transportation Institute (TTI), Port Freeport has grown to have an economic impact of $46.2 billion and provide 126,000 jobs.
+According to a study by the Texas A&M Transportation Institute (TTI), Port Freeport has grown to have a statewide economic impact of $98.8 billion and provide over 150,000 jobs.